theGateway1/QueryWise-Frontend/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

-4. Choose to use a mock database or connect to your own database.

-5. If using your own database, enter the connection details.

-6. Click "Connect" to establish a database connection.
+4. Enter your database credentials and click "Connect" to establish a database connection.

-7. Enter a natural language query in the text area.

-8. Click "Generate SQL" to convert your query to SQL and execute it.
+5. Enter a natural language query in the text area.
+Click "Generate SQL" to convert your query to SQL and execute it.

-9. View the results displayed below the query input.